 Comments and Submissions

 You may provide your comments by email by selecting the “Submit Comment” box below.
 You may also provide written comments in hard copy or electronic form.
-It would be helpful to receive your comments by January 15, 2011 but this is not a hard deadline.
-The Panel is interested in hearing your views at any time.
+It would be helpful to receive your comments by May 4, 2012 but this is not a firm deadline.
+We welcome your feedback about investor-related issues at any time.

 If you prefer to send your comments in hard copy or electronic form instead of the box above, you may send them to the address below.
 All comments will be forwarded to the Investor Advisory Panel and may be posted on the Panel’s webpage.